Verstappen on pole for F1 title-decider with Norris alongside

 "Of course I'm excited, I'm looking forward to it.
 I'm going to try to win that race," added the Dutchman, who will need other drivers' results to go his way.

-Norris said he was disappointed not to end the season with a pole but his effort was the best he could do.
+Norris said he was disappointed not to end the season with a pole but his effort was the best he could do and he would take the fight to Verstappen on Sunday.

 "Today when you look at it we weren't quite quick enough," he said.
 "I still want to win tomorrow and that's going to be the goal."

-Piastri, who led for much of the season before suffering a devastating drop off, agreed he too had not left a lot on the table.
+Piastri, who led for much of the season before suffering a devastating drop off, agreed he too had not left a lot on the table and was not writing off his chances either.

 Fernando Alonso qualified sixth for Aston Martin with Gabriel Bortoleto seventh for Sauber and Esteban Ocon eighth for Haas.

-Verstappen's future Red Bull teammate Isack Hadjar will line up ninth for Racing Bulls with Tsunoda alongside.
+Verstappen's future Red Bull teammate Isack Hadjar will line up ninth for Racing Bulls with Tsunoda, the man he will replace next year, alongside.

-Russell's teammate Kimi Antonelli is likely to be less of a factor in Sunday's proceedings after qualifying 14th.
+Russell's teenage teammate Kimi Antonelli is likely to be less of a factor in Sunday's podium battle after qualifying 14th.

 The seven-times world champion, who joined Ferrari from Mercedes in January amid a wave of optimism, will start 16th in his last chance to avoid a season without a podium finish for the first time.